webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 replayable token can be reused limits the potential value of a stolen token to an attacker and can increase the difficulty of stealing a token.

 An application server might offer falsified contact information.
-A push service operator therefore cannot use the presence of unvalidated contact information as input to any security-critical decision-making process.
+The application server asserts its email address or contact URI without any evidence to support the claim.
+A push service operator cannot use the presence of unvalidated contact information as input to any security-critical decision-making process.

 Validation of a signature on the JWT requires a non-trivial amount of computation.
 For something that might be used to identify legitimate requests